 While tidal changes may not be as obvious when fishing offshore, tidal changes do have an impact on deep sea fishing conditions as well -- just keep in mind that weather and wind current can overpower tidal flow when you're out in the blue waters.
 During periods of slack tide, offshore currents aren't as strong and bait fish are better able to escape from predatory game fish.
 However, once the tide begins to move, bait fish are swept along with the strong currents, making it easier for game fish to locate and pursue their prey.

 The best tides for fishing offshore can be either incoming or outgoing.
-As long as the current is moving, you will have a good chance at catching fish.
+While the current is moving, you will have a good chance at catching fish.
 Many offshore anglers believe that the periods just before a full moon tend to be the most productive due to stronger tides and currents that result from the increased gravitational pull.

 - When offshore fishing you will often find pelagic game fish, such as sailfish or dolphinfish, swimming along with the current in search of prey.
-Try to position your boat to drift along with current that is created by the moving tide and winds so that you are able to reel your uptide fishing rigs back with the current or tidal flow.
+Try to position your boat to drift along with current that is created by the moving tide and winds so that you can reel your uptide fishing rigs back with the current or tidal flow.

-Whether you plan to fish inshore or offshore on your next saltwater trip, use these tips on how to fish tides and see what a difference they will make in the numbers of fish you catch.
+Whether you plan to fish inshore or offshore on your next saltwater trip, use these tips to learn more about how to fish tides and see what a difference they make in the amount of fish you catch.